Book setup callTake the Memory Audit

 5. Sub-processors

-Saberra engages four Sub-processors: Notion Labs, Inc. (primary data storage in the Controller's own Notion workspace); Anthropic, PBC (transient AI extraction via Claude API -- Anthropic does not retain or train on API customer data); Railway, Inc. (dedicated cloud infrastructure per client); and Google, LLC (meeting asset access and outbound email notifications).
+Saberra engages four Sub-processors: Notion Labs, Inc. (primary data storage in the Controller's own Notion workspace); Anthropic, PBC (transient AI extraction via Claude API -- Anthropic does not retain or train on API customer data); Railway, Inc. (dedicated cloud infrastructure per client); and Google LLC (USA): (i) processing of Google Meet meeting assets (recordings, transcripts, notes) that the client's administrator has authorized for ingestion; (ii) user-authorized OAuth access, at each end user's individual election, to that user's Gmail (send-only, user-approved messages), Google Calendar (event creation and reading), and Google Drive (files created by Saberra only); (iii) outbound transactional email.
+Access under (ii) is scoped per user, revocable by the user at any time, and governed by the Google API Services User Data Policy including its Limited Use requirements.
 Saberra will provide 30 days prior written notice of any intended addition or replacement.

 6. Security Measures